prendleman/sterling-edi-app/PUSH_TO_GITHUB.md

 1. **Create a new repository on GitHub:**
    - Go to https://github.com/new
    - Repository name: `sterling-edi-app` (or your preferred name)
-   - Description: "IBM Sterling EDI Application - Portfolio demonstration for Federated Group IT Director position"
+   - Description: "Sterling-style EDI operating model POC (independent portfolio project)"
    - Choose Public or Private
    - Do NOT initialize with README, .gitignore, or license (we already have these)
    - Click "Create repository"